Nong Zhigao: Veneration

 The modern-day veneration of Nong Zhigao and his father Nong Quanfu and his mother A Nong in Cao Bằng province is closely tied to the shared regional identity of people from this region.
 Nong Zhigao remains a hero and a “man of prowess,” and worship includes practices that highlight the particular strengths of Nong Zhigao, including his willingness to face up to the aggression of both Song and Đai Viêt authorities and his ambition to unify and heighten the status of his region's people.
 From the historical record, one can also see that, by the late 19th century, annual festivals devoted to the spirit of Nong Zhigao were regionally important.
 It is equally apparent that the appeal of these festivals extended beyond clan or ethnic affiliations to the general populace that has often included communities on both sides of the modern political border.
 At Du-zhun village in Guangxi there was a Spirit Temple to him where lightning and thunder manifestations were still being recorded in the 18th century.

 Five temples dedicated to Nong Zhigao in Vietnam remained active into the 20th century.
 The keepers of the Kỳ Sầm Temple all bear the surname Nùng.
 Although a romanized script has been created for the Nùng language, worshipers of the temple prefer Chinese, similar to the Zhuang in China, and sometimes Vietnamese.
 In the 1990s, the Doi Moi program shifted the policy of ethnic affairs towards liberalization and preservation.
 Part of this was the appeal of creating tourist attractions and revenue.
 The Kỳ Sầm Temple was renovated sometime prior to 2001 to portray a more nationalistic image.
 The exterior and interior pillars of the temple have been retouched and the Chinese-character inscriptions at the front and Quốc ngữ inscriptions on the walls have been removed.
-References to "King Nùng" who had "raised high the banner proclaiming independence" have been replaced with floral patterns and pictures of horses, generic symbols associated with local heroes.
+References to "King Nùng" who had "raised high the banner proclaiming independence" have been replaced with "folk art" floral patterns, pictures of horses and generic symbols of folkloric heroes.
 A large sign indicates the temple as a historical landmark.
+Nong Zhigao has sometimes been claimed by Vietnam as a native Vietnamese but this is a recent phenomenon related to antagonism with modern China, whereas in previous times the Vietnamese saw him as Chinese.